MECH ENG 4140 - Sports Engineering III

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Have a good understanding of the aero- and fluid dynamics of sports equipment; 2 Understand the concepts of designing helmets, racing and swim suits, equipment for transportation sports, aeronautical sports equipment, boats and oars; 3 Understand the principles of sports facilities and stadium design; 4 Understand the principles of eco- and sustainable design; 5 Be capable of designing exercise equipment; 6 Be able to calculate aero- and fluid dynamic properties of equipment; 7 Understand principles of management and maintenance of sports facilities; 8 Understand the principles of holistic innovation of sports equipment and facilities; 9 Be capable of customising sports equipment for elite athletes; 10 Have had experience with testing of sports equipment
+1 Explain aero- and fluid dynamics of sports equipment; 2 Explain the concepts of designing helmets, racing and swim suits, equipment for transportation sports, aeronautical sports equipment, boats and oars; 3 Explain the principles of sports facilities and stadium design; 4 Explain the principles of eco- and sustainable design; 5 Design certain exercise equipment; 6 Calculate aero- and fluid dynamic properties of equipment; 7 Explain the principles of management and maintenance of sports facilities; 8 Explain the principles of holistic innovation of sports equipment and facilities; 9 Demonstrate the ability to customise sports equipment for elite athletes; and 10 Demonstrate the ability to test sports equipment.

 University Graduate Attributes